martitaaaa/Apple-Magic-Trackpad-2/README.md

 ## How to use the files

-The main file (the one that runs with the web app) is the one named [test.py](/test.py), ironic right?
+The main file (the one that runs with the web app) is the one named [main.py](/main.py).
 When running this, it receives a websocket connection from a browser running [main.html](/main.html) file (you may need to change some hostnames here and there)

 The other file named [trackpad.py](/trackpad.py) is used as a library, just import the class Trackpad and it should be good to go.
 Also remember to call trackpad.loop() if you want to receive any data